-Every person who wishes to enter the US for business purposes or for tourism purposes may have to apply for a US visa.
+Those who wish to enter the US for business purposes or for tourism purposes may have to apply for a US visa.
 Exempt from this requirement are the countries under the Visa Waiver Program (VWP), who instead have to apply online for an Electronic Travel Authorization.

 People who qualify to apply for an Electronic System for Travel Authorization do not need to attend an interview.

 However, those who apply for a US visa, from the age of 14 to the age of 79, have to attend an in-person interview at the US embassy or consulate in their country.